Are You, Your Family and Business Prepared?

 A number of Salt Lake City stations are part of the National Emergency Broadcast System (EBS) and are available in the Park City area on cable, antenna, FM or AM stations.
 KSL TV Channel 5 and KSL Radio 1160AM are two Salt Lake City EBS stations.

 - 1700 AM HAR Radio -

 The local 1700 AM radio station is Park City's Highway Alert Radio (HAR) station.
-This station is on the air 24/7 and is used primarily for highway, streets, construction and special event information.
-It reaches most, but not all of the greater Park City area.
+This station is designed to be on the air 24/7 and used primarily for broadcasting highway, streets, and special event information.
+It reaches most of the greater Park City area.
 In an emergency the City will broadcast information on this channel.
-When it is idle it transmits the National Weather Service forecasts for the Park City area.
+When idle, the station transmits the National Weather Service forecasts for the Park City area.

 - Park City Municipal Hotline -

-- Does someone in your family, a neighbor or friend have a a Special Need?
+- Does someone in your family, a neighbor or friend have a Special Need?

 The Utah Special Needs Registry is available at no cost to the following individuals and provides a method for local cities and counties to know where citizens live that may need additional help during an emergency or disaster.
 Please take advantage of this confidential service if one of the following applies: